 Apparently, women think about chocolate more than men.
 Some scientists think this is because eating cacao helps release a cavalry of dopamine in the female brain.
 Either way this delicious parfait is wonderful breakfast, especially after a 4 mile jog with your hubby or yourself.
 I put this together for myself this morning and the fancy glass is not just for the photo.
 I always make my parfaits in these glasses because we eat with eyes too.
 This one has frozen wild organic blueberries which I thaw in the microwave Read More →

-This recipe came about when I was trying to think of something to do with some lox we had in our refrigerator.
-Funny thing is I was so absorbed in figuring out all the other ingredients I wanted to add that I forgot to put in the lox.
-Happy to say it was still really delicious but next time I will add the lox; not just to boost the protein but because I really do think the flavor combination will really be quite delicious.
+This recipe came about when I was trying to think of something to do with the lox we had in our refrigerator.
+Funny thing is I was so absorbed in figuring out all the other ingredients that I forgot to put in the lox, go figure.
+Happy to say it was still really delicious but next time I will add the lox to boost the protein and because I really do think the flavor combination will be quite delicious.
 Read More →

 This pasta recipe uses a hard salty shredded cheese known as Myzithra, if in Greece, or Ricotta Salata if in Italy.
 This cheese is made with milk and whey from sheep and/or goats.
 It is milky white in color with firm texture and salty taste.
 The cheese is often used in salads and ideal for slicing, crumbling and grating.
 You can certainly use your favorite GF pasta here, we opted this evening to use an organic black bean pasta/spaghetti from Explore Authentic Asian Cuisine; it’s quite nutritious and high in protein.
 A single serving of 50g contains 25g of protein and 12g fiber.

 Once the entire dish comes together we like to do something which is very un-Italian, Read More →